JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 This explains why the last partition got lost.
 For many other combinations of values, this edge case is not triggered.
-In hindsight, we found out that the customer had increased the number of stores for which to calculate data from 201 to 221, which explains why we had not observed the error before.
+In hindsight, we found out that the customer had increased the number of stores for which we calculate data from 201 to 221, which explains why we had not observed the error before.

 ## The fix